UVicFormulaMotorsport/test/README.md

 ###Now fix any possible conflicts in your files!

 ###Make a pull request:
-- go onto github and on the right side there is "Pull Requests" under the "test" repository
+- Go onto github and on the right side there is "Pull Requests" under the "test" repository.
-- Once under the "Pull Requests" section, make a new pull request (green button)
+- Once under the "Pull Requests" section, make a new pull request (green button).
-- use your branch and make a comment for the pull request
+- Use your branch and make a comment for the pull request.